FourierFlows/GeophysicalFlows.jl/paper/paper.md

 package (`FourierFlows.jl`; which is continuously developed) to solve differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.
 Dedalus [@Burns2020] is Python package with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
 There are also some other isolated codes/scripts in personal websites and in open-source public repositories that have similar functionality as some `GeophysicalFlows.jl` modules.

+[@qgs]
+[@MAOOAM]
+[@Oceananigans]

 `GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal